tonggao1024/InfraPlatform101/K8s.md

 - also act as a load balancer because we do replications on Nodes(servers) and they are sharing the Service for the replicated pod.

 ### Ingress
-- forward the http request to service
+- route traffic into the cluster by forward the http request to service

 ### ConfigMap
 - external configuration of the application